PsycheMatrica/GSCA.Basic_Prime/README.md

 - Assess model performance based on both explanatory and predictive power.
 - Compute the PET (Predictor Exclusion Threshold) statistic to evaluate the predictive power of individual predictor components.
 - Enable parallel computing for bootstrap sampling.
+- Allow users to determine sign-fixing indicators for components.

 ## Installation:
 To use this package in MATLAB: